cdapio/hydrator-plugins/core-plugins/docs/Table-realtimesink.md

 # Table Real-time Sink

 Description
 -----------

-Writes records to a CDAP # Amazon SQS Real-time Source

-Table with one record field mapping to the Table rowkey, and all other record fields mapping to Table columns.
+Writes records to a CDAP Table with one record field mapping to the Table rowkey, and all other record fields mapping to Table columns.

 Use Case
 --------
 The sink is used whenever you need to write to a Table in real-time.
-For example, you may want to read from kafka and write to a Table.
+For example, you may want to read from Kafka and write to a Table.

 Properties
 ----------
 **name:** Name of the table dataset.
 If it does not already exist, one will be created.

 **schema:** Optional schema of the table as a JSON Object.
 If the table does not